davidkellis/able/README.md

 ```
 fn buildIntRange[S, E, Range S E Int](start: S, end: E) -> Iterable Int => start..end
 ```

+Less frequently, a function in an interface may be defined to accept two or more parameters of the interface's self type.
+If the self type is polymorphic, and the function is invoked with a value of the interface type as an argument in place of one of the self type parameters, then the other self type parameters must also reference the same underlying type (either directly as a value of the underlying type, or indirectly through an interface value that represents the underlying type), so that the multiple self type parameters all remain consistent with respect to one another - i.e. so that they all reference the same underlying type.

 ### Overlapping Implementations / Impl Specificity